Basic symptoms of schizophrenia: Course

-There are several factors that interact prior to the development of basic symptoms, including predisposed vulnerability, environmental stressors, and support systems.
+Several factors interact prior to the development of basic symptoms, including predisposed vulnerability, environmental stressors, and support systems.
 Recent work in the field of neural oscillation has demonstrated that defective excitatory and inhibitory signalling in the brain during development plays an important role in the formation of basic symptoms.
 These signalling disturbances can lead to cognitive deficits that result in the future appearance of more complicated symptoms of the disorder.
-The interaction of these factors increases the risk for development of basic symptoms of schizophrenia.
-It is important to identify when a person is exposed to these factors to prevent, modify or delay the onset of basic symptoms through early intervention.
+The interaction of these factors increases the risk for the development of basic symptoms of schizophrenia.
+It is important to identify when a person is exposed to these factors to prevent, modify, or delay the onset of basic symptoms through early intervention.
 The recognition of these basic symptoms in the prodromal phase can lead to early intervention in psychosis that aids in the delay or prevention of schizophrenia.
 Such early interventions include cognitive behavioural therapy (CBT) or the use of antipsychotic drugs.

+Basic symptoms are subjective and can be subtle.
+It may be difficult for the person to realize that something is wrong and tell someone else, especially without being asked directly.
+Often, the person will try to adapt and cope with the symptoms.
+Functioning becomes impaired when people reach their adaptive capacity.
+In the period leading up to the first episode of schizophrenia, uncharacteristic basic symptoms first appear and are followed by the onset of more characteristic basic symptoms and, finally, psychosis.